Nepal = Mt. Everest Right?

 As we said, on this trek, if you start from the Manang side (which we recommend) the increase in altitude is more gradual.
 However, since you are reaching an altitude of 5,416m going over the Thorong La pass it is advisable to build on an acclimatization day.

-We would suggest you do this at Manang town itself (3,519m).
+We would suggest you do this in Manang town itself (3,519m).
 Not only will this give your body time to get used to the altitude and rest before the big push over the past, but there are also things to do in Manang!

 You can take a short hike to Bhojo Gumpa (monastery) or to Gangapurna Lake.
 Or go a bit further and drop in at the Himalayan Rescue Associations office to learn more about Acute Mountain Sickness.